African American History OERs

 (NOTE: Most of the collection descriptions below are taken directly from the corresponding websites.
 Some have been abridged or edited for clarity.)

-I am looking for OER textbooks for teaching African American History that are anywhere near as good as my favorite textbook-- To Make Our World Anew, Vol. 1 &2.
+I am looking for OER textbooks for teaching African American History that are anywhere near as good as my favorite textbooks-- To Make Our World Anew, Vol. 1 &2; Freedom on My Mind: A History of African Americans, with Documents; or, African American Odessey.

 This course follows African American origins, beginning with an overview of West African culture and history dating back to 1300.
 The material focuses on the era of enslavement through the Civil War and Reconstruction.